 Pricing reflects probable construction costs obtainable in the project locality on the date of this statement of probable costs.
 Unit rates have been obtained from historical records and/or discussion with contractors.
 The unit rates reflect current bid costs in the area.
-This estimate is a determination of fair market value for the construction of this project.
-It is not a prediction of low bid.
+This estimate is a determination of fair market value for the construction of this project is not a prediction of low bid.
 Pricing assumes competitive bidding for every portion of the construction work for all subcontractors and general contractors.
-Experience indicates that a fewer number of bidders may result in higher bids, conversely an increased number of bidders may result in more competitive bids.
+Experience indicates that a fewer number of bidders may result in more competitive bids.